 Shared hosting does not require the administration of the environment that ensures the operation of the site.
 The client does not have to install, configure and update system and application software himself, and in some cases the hosting control panel allows you to install CMS - this option looks attractive for beginners.
 On the other hand, the tasks of fine-tuning the CMS will still have to be solved independently, moreover, less flexibility of the solution is hidden behind a relatively low entry threshold.
 The choice of software will be limited: on a shared hosting, you cannot, for example, change the version of PHP or MySQL at will, and even more so install some exotic package or choose an alternative control panel - you will have to use the tools offered by the service provider.
 If the provider performs a server upgrade, your web applications may experience software compatibility issues.

-VPS is devoid of these disadvantages of traditional hosting.
-The client can choose the OS he needs (optionally Linux) and install any software.
-You will have to configure and administer the environment yourself, but the process can be simplified - all hosters offer to immediately install a control panel on the virtual server that automates the administration process.
-Thanks to it, there will be no big difference in the complexity of management between traditional hosting and VPS.
-In addition, no one forbids installing your own panel that is not included in the provider's list of offers.
-In general, the overhead of VPS administration is not so high, and the greater flexibility of the solution more than pays for some of the additional labor costs.
+VPS eliminates these drawbacks of traditional hosting.
+The client can choose the OS they need (optional).
+Linux) and install any software.
+You'll have to configure and administer the environment yourself, but the process can be simplified—all hosting providers offer a control panel installed on the virtual server, which automates the administration process.
+Thanks to this, there's no significant difference in management complexity between traditional hosting and VPS.
+Furthermore, you can install your own panel, one not included in the provider's offerings.
+Overall, the overhead costs of VPS administration are minimal, and the solution's increased flexibility more than offsets the additional effort.

 Which option is safer and more reliable?